 Nee found Middle Eastern participants had more confidence in their ability to recognize fake news, but there was no significant difference in how people verified information.
 “Because freedom of the press is restricted in many Middle Eastern countries, participants in that sample may not have known how widespread the problem of fake news has become on social media,” Nee said in the study.

-They also found that the most common way people verified information was Googling a story’s headline and reading the comments to analyze its feedback — emphasizing a reliance on social cues to verify information.
+She also found that the most common way people verified information was Googling a story’s headline and reading the comments to analyze its feedback — emphasizing a reliance on social cues to verify information.
 Others judged a story’s validity based on the credibility of the friend who shared it.
 One student said he followed Snapchat users’ posts when there was a hurricane in his home country; another followed news outlets’ social media to avoid paywalls.

-This researchers said journalism and media educators must develop classroom activities to teach their students verification skills because the spread of fake news on messaging apps could potentially threaten democracy.
+Nee said journalism and media educators must develop classroom activities to teach their students verification skills because the spread of fake news on messaging apps could potentially threaten democracy.

 - Nee gathered two separate data sets, one from October 2017 in Doha, Qatar, and the other from March to May 2018 in the Southwestern United States.